Napoleon Bonaparte McCanless House

 Napoleon Bonaparte McCanless House is a historic home located at Salisbury, Rowan County, North Carolina.
-It is a three-story, three bay by four bay, Second Empire style dwelling faced with rusticated granite.
+It is a three-story, three-bay by four-bay, Second Empire-style dwelling with some Colonial Revival features, faced with rusticated granite.
 It has a rounded corner tower and a steep, concave, mansard roof sheathed in decorative slate shingles.
 Also on the property is a one-story, granite-veneered brick outbuilding believed to have been the kitchen.